 The result being, in 2022 the CWE ranked #4 in total crime volume out of all 79 St. Louis City neighborhoods.
 In addition, the St. Louis Metropolitan Police Department reported 430 motor vehicle thefts, ranking the Central West End #1 in stolen vehicles out of the entire city.

 Did You Know?
 The St. Louis Metropolitan Police Department reported 691 stolen motor vehicles in the City of St. Louis, solely in the month of January 2023.
 That, compared to 311 stolen vehicles during the same month in 2022.
-In only one week in January, 149 vehicles were stolen!
+In just one week in January, 149 vehicles were stolen!

 Commercial Access Control Systems for Your Business